-Fresh green beans in just five minutes?
-Yep.
-That’s all it takes, excluding the time for water to boil.
+It takes just 5 minutes to cook green beans excluding the time for water to boil.
 It’s so simple anyone can do this.
-After just five minutes you can dress the green beans in a variety of ways and eat immediately or chill for heating later.
-This simple technique was shared with a friend recently and she told me her kids will now eat green beans.
-I hope it will help you get a quick vegetable dish on the table for your family.
-Plus there are many things you can do with quick and easy green beans.
+After just five minutes you can dress your green beans in a variety of ways and eat immediately or chill for eating later.
+I shared this simple technique with a friend recently and she told me her kids will now eat green beans.
+It will help you get a quick vegetable dish on the table for your family and there are many things you can do with 5 minute green beans.

 How to Cook 5 Minute Green Beans